ryabhmd/MLinPractice/Documentation.md

 # Classification

 Because this is our first time implementing a machine learning pipeline, we wanted to go with a classification algorithm that we both understand well enough, and that is relatively easy for us to work with.
 So, we chose to work with the K Nearest Neighbor option.
-To find out what the best value of K is (i.e., the value that gives a relatively high accuracy and cohen's kappa scores), we used the implementation of the Cognitive Science intitute's grid network using the mlflow platform, as seen in the screenshot below, and in the scripts code/classification/classifier.sge and scripts code/classification/grid_search.sh:
+To find out what the best value of K is (i.e., the value that gives a relatively high accuracy and cohen's kappa scores), we used the implementation of the Cognitive Science Institute's grid network using the mlflow platform, as seen in the screenshot below, and in the scripts ``code/classification/classifier.sge`` and  ``code/classification/grid_search.sh``:

 <img src="https://github.com/ryabhmd/MLinPractice/blob/main/images/grid_screenshot.png" />